LibrariesHacked/create-librarydata/src/markdown/about.md

 In 2019 a group of library workers collaborated on a set of [public library data schemas](https://schema.librarydata.uk/).
-These were designed to help libraries publish open data about themselves.
+These were designed to help libraries publish open data.

 Here is some background information on that project: